gravitywpcom/connector-for-gravityforms-mailpoet/readme.txt

 == About GravityWP ==

-GravityWP is third party that develops high quality addons for Gravity Forms.
-We provide additional tools that can be used to build full blown web applications.
+GravityWP is a third party that develops high-quality addons for Gravity Forms.
+We provide additional tools that can be used to build full-blown web applications.

 - **Advanced Merge Tags**: Unlock deeper customization by creating dynamic merge tags that allow you to pull in and display specific data from other form entries.
 - **JWT Prefill**: Securely prefill your forms with user data using JSON Web Tokens (JWT), making form submissions smoother and more user-friendly, especially for logged-in users.